-How do you feel about conflict?
-Many people I know and work with, including me, have lots of creative ways to avoid conflicts.
-I actually really appreciate conflict myself, although I often get scared at first to initiate or engage in conversations that may result in a conflict.
+Many of us struggle with conflict resolution.
+We find creative ways to avoid conflicts or even get scared to initiate or engage in conversations that may result in a conflict.
 Whether we’re comfortable with conflict or not, it’s a part of life, relationships, and work – and always will be.

-3) Seek first to understand – As challenging as it can be, the best approach in any conflict situation is to listen with as much understanding, compassion, and empathy as possible – even and especially when we’re feeling angry or defensive.
+As challenging as it can be, the best approach in any conflict situation is to listen with as much understanding, compassion, and empathy as possible, even – and especially – when we’re feeling angry or defensive.
 If we can understand where the other person is coming from, even if we don’t agree, we have a good chance of being able to work things out.

-5) Go for a win-win – The only real way to have a conflict resolves authentically is if it’s a true win-win for everyone involves.
+Resolving conflict authentically is about making it a win-win for everyone involved.
 This doesn’t necessarily mean that each person gets his or her way.
 It does, however, mean that everyone gets heard, honored, and listened to.
-And, when and if possible – we make compromises that leave everyone empowered and in partnership.
+When and if possible, we make compromises that leave everyone empowered and in partnership.

 Think of some of the biggest conflicts in your life right now.
 Are you ready to resolve them?
 If so, decide whether you’re willing to let them go or not.
 If not, make a commitment to yourself to engage in them using these steps above and do so in an honest, genuine, and vulnerable way.
 Don’t wait until it’s too late – have the conversation now.